Skip to main content

 Removing Groups from an Inherited Profile

-Remove the dangerous command blocking group to allow rm, chmod, etc.:
+Remove the deprecated startup-only command-gating group to allow rm, chmod, etc.:

 {